abaidbutt/task/README.md

 ## Features

-- **Create New Task:** You can add new tasks with titles, descriptions, and set their completion status.
+- **Create New Task:** You can add new tasks with titles, and descriptions, and set their completion status.

 - **Task List:** You can view a list of tasks with their titles, descriptions, and completion status.